Algorithms for bounding contribution for histogram estimation under user-level privacy: Introduction

-In this work, we study the problem of estimating histograms and discrete distributions under user-level privacy.
 Histogram estimation is a fundamental problem that arises in many real-world applications such as demographic data and user preferences.
 For example, \citet{chen2019federated} used histogram estimation to compute unigram language models via \textit{federated learning} \citep{mcmahan17fedavg, kairouz2019advances}.
 Beyond machine learning, \textit{federated analytics} uses histogram estimation to support the Now Playing feature on Google’s Pixel phones, a tool that shows users what song is playing in the room around them \cite{ramage2020fablog}.
-There is abundant literature on histogram estimation in the context of item-level privacy, such as \citep{hay2009boosting, Suresh2019differentially, xu2013differentially}.
-Little has been known, however, under user-level privacy.

-Some other works~\citep{durfee2019practical, pmlr-v124-silva-carvalho20a, joseph2021joint} study the top-$k$ selection problem under user-level differential privacy.
-However, these works differ from ours in several ways.
-First note that our goal is to estimate the entire histogram, whereas these works focus on estimating only the most frequent elements and do not focus on estimating the entire histogram.
-Further, they assume a bounded and known $\ell_0$ or $\ell_\infty$ norm on each user's histogram.
-It is unclear how these algorithms can be applied when the bounded and known norm assumption is not satisfied.

-User-level privacy is much more stringent than the item-level counterpart.
-Hence, many challenges arise even in the simple problem of estimating histograms.
-One challenge arises from the heterogeneity of histogram sizes.
-Since the number of samples each user contributes may potentially be unbounded, the sensitivity of the algorithm may be prohibitively large, which requires adding a large amount of noise.
-If we restrict user contribution to achieve low sensitivity, we may lose a large amount of useful data and suffer from bias.
-This dilemma is known as the bias-variance trade-off which has been discussed in ~\citet{amin2019bounding} in the context of empirical risk minimization.
+Histogram estimation can be broadly divided into two categories: estimation over bounded domains and unbounded domains.
+In some examples such as estimating unigram language models over finite known vocabulary, the size of the domain is finite and can be counted.
+We refer to this scenario as bounded domain histogram estimation.
+In some examples such as finding all possible words used in English, the size of the domain is the set of all strings and hence unbounded or extremely large.
+We refer to this scenario as unbounded histogram estimation.